 Scope and Usage

 Schedule resources provide a container for time-slots that can be booked using an appointment, It provides the window of time (period) that slots are defined for and what type of appointments can be booked.
 The schedule does not provide any information about actual appointments.
-This seperation also greatly assists where access to the appointments would not be permitted for security or privacy reasons, and still being able to determine if an appointment might be available.
+This separation also greatly assists where access to the appointments would not be permitted for security or privacy reasons, and still being able to determine if an appointment might be available.

-Note: A schedule is not used for the delivery of medication, that is the Timing datatype.
+Note: A schedule is not used for the delivery of medication, that is the Timing data type.

 Context